 Advanced Herbal Course

 It is time to take your herbal studies to a professional level!
 The Advanced Herbal Course has been designed to prepare students working toward a career as professional herbalists.
-This program will also benefit healthcare practitioners and students looking to grow in their holistic health careers, and those interested in expanding on their Intermediate Herbal Course studies, developing herbal products businesses, and herbalism education.
+This program will also benefit healthcare practitioners and students looking to grow in their holistic health careers, and those interested in expanding on their Intermediate Herbal Course studies, developing herbal products businesses, and offering herbalism education.
 The Advanced Herbal Course has been designed with the type of academic rigor that will help develop the budding professional herbalist’s knowledge base and encourage critical thinking skills in preparation for the hands-on clinical training that is part and parcel to becoming a clinical herbalist.

-This 14 Unit program is offered for those students who have either taken our Intermediate Herbal Course or have amassed hands-on experience through workshops and self study and have established a solid herbal foundation.
+This 14-Unit program is offered for those students who have either taken our Intermediate Herbal Course or have amassed hands-on experience through workshops and self study and have established a solid, intermediate-level herbal foundation.

 There comes a time when a student of herbalism begins to ask: Have I found my life’s path?
 Have I found the trail I would like to follow further and explore as a means to sustain myself?
 Could these studies in fact enhance – or change the direction of – my career?